Jordan Peterson: Views

+Psychologist Daniel Burston cites Peterson's "tendency to idealize the past" and "fervent embrace of radical individualism" as evidence for his conservatism.
+Peterson features prominently in conservative media, is commonly referred to as a conservative by journalists, and published "A Conservative Manifesto" in 2023.
+He has been described as "conservative-leaning" by The New York Times and as an "aspiring conservative thought leader" by The Washington Post.
+Conservative philosopher Yoram Hazony writes in The Wall Street Journal that "The startling success of [Peterson's] elevated arguments for the importance of order has made him the most significant conservative thinker to appear in the English-speaking world in a generation."
+Libertarian journalist Cathy Young commented in the Los Angeles Times:

+On November 24, 2024, in her Observer Column of The Guardian, Martha Gill reiterated a good number of the criticisms of Peterson, noted social dynamics facilitating the appeal of similar internet personalities, and suggested that he was "tapping into the self-improvement market among young men" and advocating a form of spirituality as a route, given that religion was in decline among members of that cohort.

 Academia and political correctness

-Peterson suggests that universities are largely responsible for a wave of political correctness that has appeared in North America and Europe, saying that he had watched the rise of political correctness on campuses since the early 1990s.
+Peterson asserts that universities are largely responsible for a wave of "political correctness" that has appeared in North America and Europe, saying that he had watched the rise of political correctness on campuses since the early 1990s.
 Peterson believes the humanities have become corrupt and less reliant on science, in particular sociology.
-He contends that "proper culture" has been undermined by "post-modernism and neo-Marxism."
+He contends that "proper culture" and western civilization are being undermined by "post-modernism and neo-Marxism".

 Peterson's critiques of political correctness range over issues such as postmodernism, postmodern feminism, white privilege, cultural appropriation, and environmentalism.
-His social media presence has magnified the impact of these views; Simona Chiose of The Globe and Mail wrote that "few University of Toronto professors in the humanities and social sciences have enjoyed the global name recognition Prof. Peterson has won."
-Writing in the National Post, Chris Selley said that Peterson's opponents had:

-Tim Lott stated in The Spectator that Peterson became "an outspoken critic of mainstream academia."
+His social media presence has magnified the impact of these views; Simona Chiose of The Globe and Mail wrote that "few University of Toronto professors in the humanities and social sciences have enjoyed the global name recognition Prof. Peterson has won".
+Writing in the National Post, Chris Selley said that Peterson's opponents had "underestimated the fury being inspired by modern preoccupations like white privilege and cultural appropriation, and by the marginalization, shouting down or outright cancellation of other viewpoints in polite society's institutions".
+Tim Lott stated in The Spectator that Peterson became "an outspoken critic of mainstream academia".